Salvation Army shifts personnel in Hazelton and Bulkley Valley - Houston Today

 The moves follow the departure in June to Ontario of Adam Marshall, who had been the Army’s community ministry director for the Bulkley Valley.

 “We will spend time in both Smithers and Houston each week, but the days will vary, again depending on what is happening at each locale.
-Our goal is to have as much presence in the [Bulkley] Valley as possible,” said Lieutenant Rick Apperson of the duties now of himself and his wife, Lieutenant Sarah Apperson.
+Our goal is to have as much presence in the [Bulkley] Valley as possible,” said Rick regarding the duties now of himself and Sarah.

 This will not be the Appersons first experience in the Bulkley Valley.